evidentlyai/evidently/docs/book/projects/projects_overview.md

 description: Introduction to Projects in Evidently Platform.
 ---

-{% hint style="info" %}
+{% hint style="success" %}
-This feature is available in <mark style="color:black;background-color:lightgray;">Evidently OSS UI</mark>, <mark style="color:white;background-color:darkred;">Evidently Cloud</mark>, <mark style="color:white;background-color:mediumpurple;">Evidently Enterprise</mark>.
-You can run also evaluations locally with Evidently Python library without creating a Project.
+Projects are available in `Evidently OSS`, `Evidently Cloud` and `Evidently Enterprise`.
 {% endhint %}

+**Note**: You can also run evaluations locally with the Evidently Python library without creating a Project.
+You need a Project only if you are using the Evidently web application.

 # What is a Project?

-To start using the Evidently web application, you must create at least one evaluation or monitoring Project.
+To start working in the Evidently UI, you must create at least one evaluation or monitoring Project.

 **Home Page**.
 You can see all your Projects on the home page of the Evidently platform: